martinthomson/key-consistency/draft-wood-key-consistency.md

 For privacy, users should either download the entire database and query it locally, or remotely query the database using a private information retrieval (PIR) protocol.
 In the case where the database is downloaded locally, it should be considered stale and re-fetch periodically.
+The frequency of such updates can likely be infrequent in practice, as frequent key updates or rotations may affect privacy; see {{validity-periods}} for details.
 Downloading the entire database works best if there are a small number of entries, as it does not otherwise impose bandwidth costs on each client that may be impractical.

-# Minimum Validity Periods
+# Minimum Validity Periods {#validity-periods}

 In addition to ensuring that there is one key at any time, or a limited number keys, any system needs to ensure that a server cannot rotate its keys too often in order to divide clients into